idanhazan/parallelism/docs/api_reference/task_scheduler.rst

          In this case, it will specify for the relevant tasks (continual=True) with the return value

-.. automodule:: parallelism.core.handlers.raise_exception
+.. automodule:: parallelism.core.raise_exception

-   .. py:class:: ErrorHandler
+   .. py:class:: RaiseException

       # Coming soon...